JosePedroDias/code-submit/README.md

 ## TODO

 * C support for printing and asserting, at least for ints, floats and char/int*?
-* support for other languages: java, go, lisp, clojure?
+* support for other languages: java, go, lisp, ruby, clojure?
 * test process inspector and kill faulty processes (taking too long, using too much memory)
 * create simple page to serve an editor and submit solutions to it